ptrumpis/snap-camera-server/README.md

 ### 📤 Snap Camera Cache Import
 You can import your local cached lenses through this online interface [Snap Lens Cache Import](https://ptrumpis.github.io/snap-lens-cache-import/)

-Watch the [Re-Import Cache Video Guide](https://www.youtube.com/watch?v=alo49et3QxY) if you need help.
+Watch the [📺 Re-Import Cache Video Guide](https://www.youtube.com/watch?v=alo49et3QxY) if you need help.

 ### 🌐 Web Lens Download
 All Snap Lenses are still available for download at **https://lens.snapchat.com** (hidden from view).

 You need to apply a special [Snap Camera Signature Patch](https://ptrumpis.github.io/snap-camera-signature-patch/) to your `Snap Camera.exe` to get access to these web lenses.

- *This patch is only available for Windows as of now (I don't own a Mac 🙄).*

 ## 💬 Community
 This is a non profit open source project for the greater good and you can help to make it better.